enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 # Entity Resolution Per Event

 <!--
-- Now let's talk about what makes federated subscriptions different from regular ones.
+- This part, the entity resolution, is what makes federated subscriptions different from regular ones.
-- This is the part where federation actually shows up in the design.
 -->

 ---